-Over 1,000 researchers at UHN tackle these and many other profound health issues every day.
-For most, the pursuit of discovering a cure or better treatment is personal.
+Every day over 1,000 scientists at UHN pursue answers and solutions to the most profound health issues and diseases.
+For each and every researcher the pursuit of better treatments and discovering cures is personal.
 You can feel their passion in these intimate one-on-one conversations about their pioneering work and revealing personal stories of how they got to where they are today.

 Subscribe to our show: